PaperMonoid/keras-xor/README.md

 # Keras XOR
-Simple XOR model with keras.
+A simple XOR model with keras.

 ## How to run
 Install the required libraries with pip.